MattBann/game-of-life/README.md

 For a better explanation: https://youtu.be/R9Plq-D1gEk

+## Usage
-This version allows you to change the closed grid size, randomise the grid and save/load the grids state.
+This implementation allows you to change the closed grid size, randomise the grid and save/load the grids state.
+Click cells to switch their state and use the buttons at the bottom to control the simulation